CityPulse/Resource-Manager/README.md

 Contributers
 ------------
 The Resource Management was developed as part of the EU project CityPulse.
-The consortium members University of Surrey and University of Applied Sciences provided the main contributions for this component.
+The consortium members University of Surrey and University of Applied Sciences Osnabrück provided the main contributions for this component.

 License of historical data
 --------------------------